-Sex Education in school is set within the planned personal, social and health education (PSHE) and Science framework.
+Sex Education in school is set within the planned HWB/PSHE and Science framework.

 The general approach ensures the emphasis is placed on family life, loving relationships and respect for others, all within a moral framework.

 A partnership between home and school is vital to foster good relationships and keep parents informed and involved, so that they understand and support the purpose of our Sex Education Programme.
 The staff endeavour to answer children's questions honestly and sensitively as and when they arise.
 Anything requiring an answer in greater depth is referred to the parents.
 Our work in upper key stage 2 is supported by the school health team.